anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 6. If the Hudi dataset has deletes/updates, and if Parquet underneath the external tables gets deleted, the query will not fail, it will merely not reflect the data within the files that were deleted
 7. JFYI - predicate pushdowns are supported, partition pruning is supported whether you query via BigQuery SQL or via Apache Spark and using the BigQuery Spark connector
 8. When you query the external table, follow the typical best practices, such as explicitly calling out the columns you want to select, apply the partition keys for performance and such..
-9. The Dataproc cluster - latest version has Java 11, do not build Hudi (requires Java 8) on the Dataproc cluster.
-Changes you may make to build Hudi may potentially negatively impact other configuration on the cluster.
-10. Consider including exectuion of the BigQuerySyncTool as part of your data engineering pipelines
+9. Consider including exectuion of the BigQuerySyncTool as part of your data engineering pipelines

 ### 1.6.
-What's coming in Dataproc

-The BigQuerySyncTool will be included as part of the base Dataproc image.
+Dataproc product update

+As of August 5, 2023, the Dataproc on GCE cluster with optional component of Hudi includes Hudi 0.12.3 and the BigQuerySyncTool as part of installation of the component and therefore no longer requiring building Hudi from source.
 <br>

 <hr>